American Forts: East

 Fort Shelby

-A Federal stockade with two blockhouses, located on St. Feriole Island.
-It was captured by the British in July 1814, two months after it was built, renamed Fort McKay, and then destroyed by the British when evacuated at the end of the war (May 1815).
+A Federal triangular stockade with two corners as blockhouses, armed with six guns, located on an ancient Indian mound near the center of St. Feriole Island.
+It was captured by the British in July 1814, only two months after it was first built (but not completed), renamed Fort McKay, and then burned by the British when evacuated at the end of the war (May 1815).
 It was never recaptured by the Americans.
+The exact site has not been archaeologically found, although it is believed to have been sited on the present grounds of the Villa Louis Historic Site.

-The much larger stockaded Fort Crawford (1) was then built here in June 1816, abandoned in 1826 due to periodic flooding.
+The much larger square stockaded Fort Crawford (1) (about 340 feet square) was then built here in July 1816, and then abandoned in 1829/30 after several years of periodic flooding.
+Two blockhouses were at opposing corners, the sides lined with barracks and storehouses.
+All structures were wood, except the stone powder magazine.
 The post was part of the Federal "Factory system" of Indian trading posts during 1816 - 1822, serving the Winnebago and Sioux and other local tribes.
-A mansion, the Villa Louis Historic Site (1873), currently sits on the original site of the fort.
-One of the Fort Crawford (1) blockhouses has been reconstructed, and paver stones mark the foundations of other former fort buildings on the grounds.
+The Indian Factory and Factor's House were outside the fort just to the south (actually built about one month before the fort).
+A large mansion, the Villa Louis Historic Site (1843, razed and rebuilt 1873), was built on the southeast corner blockhouse of the fort's foundations.
+Site first excavated in 1937.
+The house was restored in the 1990's.
+The northwest blockhouse of Fort Crawford (1) has been reconstructed, and paver stones mark the foundation outlines of other known former fort buildings on the grounds.
 Admission fee.

 Fort Crawford (2)